-presented participants from MTurk with the aggregate distribution of the four endorsement options selected by participants from Study 4a (see Appendix E).
-Word-of-mouth information (in this case, across four response options rather than two) again led more people to choose the inferior wine ($M{word of mouth} = 66.1\%$ vs. $M{attributes only} = 41.9\%$; $\chi^2(1) = 23.36$, p < .001).
+Studies 5a and 5b.
+Two additional versions of Study 5 find the same results.
+Study 5a (N = 400, Amazon Turk, 61.0% female, mean age = 34.7) presented participants with the aggregate distribution of the four endorsement options selected by participants from Study 4a (see appendix Figure A2).
+Word of mouth information (in this case across four response options rather than two) again led more people to choose the inferior wine (M{Word of Mouth} = 66.1% vs. $M{\text{Attributes Only}} = 41.9\%$; $\chi^2(1) = 23.36$, p < .001).

-Study 5b (participants from MTurk; N = 396, 58.0% female, mean age = 34.1 years) used a complex matching procedure to present each participant with a single endorsement for each of the two wines using the precise distribution across the four choices made by participants in Study 4a.
-That is, rather than seeing the aggregate percentage of people who recommended, enjoyed, and did "both" or neither for each wine (as in Study 5a), participants in the word-of-mouth condition saw a single word-of-mouth statement (e.g., "I enjoyed [wine name]!" or "I neither enjoyed nor recommend [wine name]!" ("none" condition]) as a quote from a reviewer below each of the two wines (see Appendix F).
+Study 5b (N = 396, Amazon Turk, 58.0% female, mean age = 34.1) used a complex matching procedure to present each participant with a single endorsement for each of the two wines using the precise distribution across the four choices made by participants in Study 4a.
+That is, rather than seeing the aggregate percentage of people who recommended, enjoyed, did "both" or neither for each wine (as in Study 5a), participants in the word of mouth condition of Study 5b saw a single word of mouth statement (e.g., "I enjoyed [wine name]!" or "I neither enjoyed nor recommend [wine name]!" for the "none" condition) as a quote from a reviewer below each of the two wines (see appendix Figure A3).
 Each participant saw one of 15 potential endorsement combinations, the distribution of which was carefully weighted to match the population-level distribution of endorsement choices made in Study 4a.
-The word-ofmouth condition again led more people to choose the inferior wine ($M{word of mouth} = 53.7\%$ vs. $M{attributes only} = 41.9\%$; $\chi^2(1) = 5.46$, p < .02).
+The word of mouth condition again led more people to choose the inferior wine (Mword of Mouth = 53.7% vs. MAttributes only = 41.9%; $\chi^2(1) = 5.46$, p < .02).

 Taken together, Studies 4 and 5 and their replicates demonstrate how the link between consumer knowledge and endorsement style can shape recipients' choices.
 Because they lack domain knowledge, novices both chose inferior options and explicitly endorsed their choice to others.
-In this instance, the combination meant that access to wordof-mouth information led recipients to make worse choices than they would have made otherwise.
+In this instance, the combination meant that access to word of mouth information led recipients to make worse choices than they would have otherwise.
 People were more likely to choose a wine containing dirt and added sulfites that would produce a rotten egg smell.

-One might wonder whether these effects were driven by the fact that we told Study 4 participants they had a positive experience with the wine.
-If they had actually tasted the wine, should they not have been able to tell that the inferior wine was bad and, thus, not endorse it?
-Although this might happen with truly terrible products, it is less likely to be the case if the wine was merely mediocre or inferior.
-Furthermore, expectations color judgment (e.g., Lee, Frederick, and Ariely 2006), and choice increases liking (Bem 1967), suggesting that actual experience may not be that influential in this case.
-We ran a replicate of Study 4 without telling participants that they had a positive experience, and the results fully replicated (see the Web Appendix).
+Alternative Explanations.
+One might wonder whether these effects were solely driven by the fact that we told Study 4 participants they had a positive experiences with the wine.
+If they had actually tasted the wine, shouldn't they have been able to tell the inferior wine was bad and thus not endorse it?
+While this might happen with truly terrible products, it is less likely to be the case if the wine was merely mediocre or inferior.
+Further, expectations color judgment (e.g., Lee, Frederick and Ariely 2006) and choice increases liking (Bem 1967) suggesting that actual experience may not be that influential in this case.
+Finally, we also ran a replicate of Study 4 without telling participants they had a positive experience, and the results fully replicated (see Web Appendix).
 Regardless, more research is needed to definitively establish whether and when endorsement style could have a negative impact on consumer choices.